AlexTheMagnus/Customizer/README.md

-# dotfiles
+# customizer

-Configuration files that I use in my personal laptop and computer
+A bunch of scripts to set up my system